zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### visibleInLegendField `String`

-A data field containing a boolean value which indicates whether to show the point category name in the legend.** Available for bubble, donut and pie series. **
+The data item field which indicates whether to show the point category name in the legend.

 #### Example
     <kendo:chart-seriesItem visibleInLegendField="visibleInLegendField">